Skip to main content

 • DRAFT – Content that hasn’t been published yet

-• CHANGED – Content that has been published, then edited or altered but not yet re-published
+• CHANGED – Content that has been published, then edited but not yet re-published

-• PUBLISHED – Content that’s in a ready state for use within other content or on the web
+• PUBLISHED – Content that’s published and ready to use within other content

-• ARCHIVED – Content that still exists but has been removed from the main content entry list, and is not usable with other content or on the web
+• ARCHIVED – Content that still exists but has been removed from the main content entry list, so it’s not visible on the web or usable usable with other content

-Let’s say one of those other pieces of content is an inline callout which you checked when you built the page.
-You know the callout’s link to related content will give your users a valuable next stop on their journeys.
+One of these components is an inline callout which you checked when you built the page.
+The callout links to related content that be helpful for your users.

-When you return to your desk, you give the page one last check before making it live and you see:
+You give the page one last check after making it live and you see:

 The page is still in PUBLISHED status but that valuable callout is now in CHANGED status.
-You suddenly get a bad feeling and it’s not from the tonkotsu.
-What to do?
-Simple: just open the inline callout component (click the 3 dots and select Edit) to see what has changed and who changed it.
+You can open the inline callout component (click the 3 dots and select Edit) to see what has changed and who changed it.

 The content block that you add or embed in a page will display its status.
-So whether or not your page is in PUBLISHED status, any added/embedded content that’s been changed will display as, yes, CHANGED.
-Easy.
+So whether or not your page is in PUBLISHED status, any component that’s been edited will display as CHANGED.

 The solution?
 Communication!